lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 ## Proper preparation is worth it

 There are myriad of angry engineers online crying out loud that the current state of software engineering interviews is a mess.
+Some excuses they usually use against the coding interviews (which I do not agree with - I am pro-interviews!):

 - Why would you ever put a tenured engineer, writing code for years, sometimes decades, through a 40-minute process writing code in a collaboration doc or a whiteboard...
 - Why would you ask interviewees to explain and describe systems that they would probably never built in their day to day job...